 The mission of The Theater at North is to enrich the life of our community

 The Theater at North is located in the former North Scranton Junior High School building atop the hill where Green Ridge Street meets North Main Avenue in Scranton, PA.
-This historic landmark was built between 1922-1924 in a late Gothic Revival style, featuring a four-story clock tower, and is on the National Register of historic places.
-It served as a junior high school until its closure in 1987.
+This historic landmark was built between 1922 and 1924 in a late Gothic Revival style, featuring a four-story clock tower, and is on the National Register of historic places.

+The building served as a junior high school until its closure in 1987.
 In 2015, with Gerald T. Langan at the helm, Goodwill Industries of Northeastern Pennsylvania fully renovated this historic landmark into 58 senior-living units.
 The building was aptly renamed, “Goodwill at North, Gerald T. Langan Apartments.”